ashkrit/codesearch/README.md

 # How to run
-This project ships shell based client to explore code.
-It can launched using below command
+This project ships shell a based client to explore code.
+It can be launched using below command.

 java org.search.codesearch.App -source code1path;code2path